 Fortunately, most browsers ask if you want a specific website to present notifications the first time you visit.
 Naturally, we almost always say “no”, and move on.

 The problem?
-So many websites want to bug you with notifications that even responding to these queries quickly gets annoying.
+So many websites want to bug you with notifications that even responding to the queries gets annoying.

-Fortunately, in popular browsers you can turn it off.
+Fortunately, in many browsers you can turn it off.

 Google Chrome